sellquiz/sellquiz/README.md

 ### Language Definition

-SELL is domain-specific langague (DSL).
+SELL is a domain-specific language (DSL).
 Visit the [official website](https://sell.f07-its.fh-koeln.de/web/) for detailed information.

 ### Hello, World!